Symbols used by Council

 It is also a place of stability, which has weathered the years of development around it.

 Brisbane City Council's corporate logo may only be used with permission of Brisbane City Council.
-Email to submit a request.
+To request use of the logo, submit an online request.

 In 2019, the iconic koala joined the graceful tree frog as the city’s faunal emblem, with both animals representing Brisbane’s local environment and wildlife.